yuanz03/tp/docs/UserGuide.md

 **Warnings:**
 * When editing tags, all existing tags will be replaced with the new ones.
 If you want to keep existing tags, you must include them in the edit command.
-* You cannot edit team, injury status or position through this command - use `assignteam`, `assigninjury` or `assignposition` commands instead.
+* You cannot edit team, injury status, position, or captain status through this command - use `assignteam`, `assigninjury`, `assignposition`, or `assigncaptain` commands instead.
 </box>

 <box type="tip" seamless>